-Intended outcome Success criteria Gaps in learning for pupil premium children have been identified and they make better than expected progress Progress of pp pupils is at least good to better, compared to non- pupil premium peers in reading, writing and maths Children use their phonic knowledge to read and develop their comprehension skills Year 1 (June 2024) achieve, 70% phonic pass (National 75%) with a proportional representation of PP learners passing Year 2 resit - 66 % pass for PP pupils Other 33% to make good progress Set up Lift off to Language groups to support communication and language in the Early Years and Year 1 Pupil premium children will make progress with communication and language and assessment will identify whether a pupil needs a speech and language referral and intervention early on.
+Intended outcome Success criteria Gaps in learning for pupil premium children have been identified and they make better than expected progress Progress of pp pupils is at least good to better, compared to non- pupil premium peers in reading, writing and maths Children can use their phonic knowledge to read and develop their comprehension skills Literacy outcome at the end of reception will be in line or above the local authority figure of 72% (National 70%- 2023) Year 1 (June 2025) achieve, 79% phonic pass (National 80%) with a proportional representation of PP learners passing Year 2 overall phonic pass of 93% with a proportional representation of PP learners passing.
+Pupils, including a proportion of pupil premium pupils will be identified as needing support in communication and language in the early years and Intervention will be addressed.
+Pupils including a proportion of pupil premium children will make progress with communication and language to support early reading.

 Boost self- esteem and confidence in all pupil premium children by giving them the opportunity to take part in extra-curricular activity in school All pupil premium pupils to take up these opportunities, aiming initially for proportional representation and working towards every disadvantaged pupil doing something 'extra'.
-Prioritise nurture and well-being support for disadvantaged children Pupil premium pupils will have access to social emotional support which will support behaviour and learning in the classroom

-Improve the attendance of identified pupils The pp child will be attending school regularly and records will show improved attendance More families will be engaging with class teachers and being offered support Teachers will engage with families regularly Teachers will support families with engaging with technology- Purple mash and Weduc
+Prioritise nurture and well-being support for disadvantaged children Pupil premium pupils will have access to social emotional support which will support behaviour and learning in the classroom Work with outside agencies to support the school attendance of identified pupils The pp child will be attending school regularly and records will show improved attendance More families will be engaging with class teachers and being offered support Teachers will engage with families regularly Teachers will support families by engaging with technology- Purple mash and Weduc